 Straighten the prongs of the connecting rod bolt lock strap and remove the bolts and bearing caps.
-Push the piston with the connecting rods attached out the top of the cylinder block.
+Push the piston with the connecting rods attached out the top of the cylinders of the crankcase.
 Replace the bearing caps on their respective connecting rods.
 Remove the piston rings from the pistons.
-If the pistons are to be removed from the connecting rods, remove the wrist pin lock wires and press the wrist pins from the pistons and connecting rods.
-If the wrist pins have teflon plugs, remove plugs, then press out the wrist pins.
+If the pistons are to be removed from the connecting rods, remove the wrist pin lock wires or teflon plugs and press the wrist pins from the pistons and connecting rods.